TerribleDev/nashua/readme.md

 ## Great American Downtown

 Nashua has a non-profit in town called [Great American Downtown](http://downtownnashua.org/) which is really focused on improving Nashua.
-They host, and coodinate many events in Nashua.
+They host, and coordinate many events in Nashua.
 [Their calendar](http://downtownnashua.org/events/) usually contains any events that are happening in town.